Skip to main content

 )

-Update the subject and template on an existing respondent email route:
+Update the subject and template on an existing respondent email route on a schedule:

 schedule_uuid="...",